-IFRS 16 (Amendment) 'COVID-19-Related Rent Concessions' (effective for annual periods beginning on or after 1 June 2020)
+IFRS 16 (Amendment) 'Covid-19-Related Rent Concessions'

 The amendment provides lessees (but not lessors) with relief in the form of an optional exemption from assessing whether a rent concession related to COVID-19 is a lease modification.
 Lessees can elect to account for rent concessions in the same way as they would for changes which are not considered lease modifications.